 by Carly Susic

 Were you planning to sell your home in 2020?
 You’ve been thrown a huge curveball, thanks to covid.
-Selling your home during restrictions is far from ideal.
+Selling your home at this time is far from ideal.

-There’s bans on inspections, pressure on agents, low stock and fluctuating demand.
+There’s limits on inspections and auctions, pressure on agents, low stock and fluctuating demand.
 So, the typical strategies for getting a great sale price may not be so effective.